ArcovanBreda/CEConvDL2/blogpost.md

 1. Discuss the methods introduced in the paper
 1. Verify the authors' claims
-1. Extend the notion of color equivariance to other dimensions beyond hue
+1. Extend the notion of color equivariance to other dimensions beyond hue by leveraging different colorspaces than RGB

 ---